 For the best-tasting baked potatoes, start with Idaho® potatoes.
 The Idaho® potato has a high solids content so that during baking, the starch grains swell and separate, resulting in a characteristically light, fluffy texture.
 A potato with smaller grains, such as a round red or white will stay firm and waxy and is more watery.

-Idaho® potatoes should be baked in a 375°F convection oven for 50-55 minutes, or a 425°F conventional oven for 55-60 minutes.
-An Idaho® potato is perfectly baked when it reaches an internal temp of 210 degrees F.
+Idaho® potatoes should be baked at 400°F for 50-55 minutes (convection oven) and 55-60 minutes (conventional oven).
+An Idaho® potato is perfectly baked when it reaches an internal temp of 210°F.